Tranchet axe

-A tranchet axe is a lithic tool made by removing a flake, known as a tranchet flake.
+A tranchet axe is a lithic tool made by removing a flake, known as a tranchet flake, from a larger stone.
 The flake is removed parallel to the final intended cutting edge of the tool which creates a single straight and sharp cutting edge as wide as the tool itself.
 The blade can be easily resharpened by detaching a new tranchet flake.